GillianPerard/Kryptor/README.md

 ### Decrypt **with a private key**

-To decrypt an encrypted text with a private key which matches with a public key.
+To decrypt an encrypted text with a private key which matches with a public key (from encoding: base64).

 ```sh
 Command: